952-841-2345

 What causes diabetic neuropathy?

-The exact cause of diabetic neuropathy is not well understood.
+Diabetic neuropathy is a complex condition and the causes are not fully understood.
 Experts believe that sustained high blood sugar levels can damage nerves, causing pain.

-The symptoms of diabetic neuropathy often develop slowly, and sometimes they are not noticed until significant nerve damage has occurred.
+Diabetes pain often develops slowly, and sometimes symptoms are not noticed until significant nerve damage has already occurred.

 What are symptoms of diabetic neuropathy?